ChroniclerCherry/stardew-valley-mods/ShopTileFramework/README.md

         {
           "ItemType": "Clothing",
           "StockItemCurrency": "Parsnip", //This Itemstock charges Parsnips
-          ="StockCurrencyStack": 5, //and it takes 5 parsnips each time "StockPrice": 0, //This ItemStock doesn't charge any currency (festival score for this shop) "JAPacks": [
+          "StockCurrencyStack": 5, //and it takes 5 parsnips each time "StockPrice": 0, //This ItemStock doesn't charge any currency (festival score for this shop) "JAPacks": [
             "missy.shirtsja"